francisco-ortin/Introspector/README.md

 # Introspector
-*A Java application to visualize programs as trees*
+*A Java tool to visualize programs as trees*.